 - An athlete participates in Olympics for personal triumph and nation’s glory; victors are showered with cash incentives by various agencies, on their return.
 Discuss the merit of state sponsored talent hunt and its cultivation as against the rationale of a reward mechanism as encouragement.

 - Should the premier institutes like IITs/IIMs be allowed to retain premier status, allowed more academic independence in designing courses and also decide mode/criteria of selection of students.
 Discuss in light of the growing challenges.

 - Has the Cadre based Civil Services Organization been the cause of slow in India?
 Critically examine.

-- Two parallel run schemes of the Government, viz the Adhar card and NPM, one of voluntary and the other as compulsory, have led to debates at national levels and also litigations.
+- Two parallel run schemes of the Government, viz the Adhar card and NPR, one of voluntary and the other as compulsory, have led to debates at national levels and also litigations.
 On merits , discuss whether or not both schemes need run concurrently.
-Analyse the potential of the schemes to achieve development benefits and equitable growth
+Analyse the potential of the schemes to achieve development benefits and equitable growth.

 - With respect to the South China sea, maritime territorial disputes and rising tension affaire the need for safeguarding maritime security to ensure freedom of navigation and ever flight throughout the region.
 In this context, discuss the bilateral issues between India and China.